Chaste/Chaste.github.io/site/content/docs/paper-tutorials/EMBC2018/AnalyticComparison.md

-This tutorial is automatically generated from the file projects/EMBC2018/test/TestAnalyticComparisonLiteratePaper.hpp at revision r27516.
+This tutorial was generated from the file projects/EMBC2018/test/TestAnalyticComparisonLiteratePaper.hpp at revision r27516.
 Note that the code is given in full at the bottom of the page.